Claudio Williman: President of Uruguay

+In regards to agriculture, as noted by one historian, Williman considered “the development of agriculture, which brings with it the increase of population and production…the greatest problem of national economic life.”
+On December the 11th 1909, he sent a bill to the legislature which provided for the land tax to be doubled on nay property over 100 hectares “which did not devote at least 5 percent of its land area to agriculture.”
+Ranchers, however, petitioned the legislature via a powerful organization known as the Rural Association to reject the bill as a denial of property rights, and Williman, as noted by one study, didn’t propose to fight the ranchers, who were organized, prosperous and strong, contenting himself by noting “Whatever the outcome of discussion this Government will always have the satisfaction of having valiantly pointed out the evil and having proposed an energetic remedy to combat it.”
+As noted by one study, “The Bill never came out of committee.”

-That same year the Executive Power offered a pension scheme for agricultural and industrial workers whose annual wage didn’t exceed $300.
+In 1910, the Executive Power offered a pension scheme for agricultural and industrial workers whose annual wage didn’t exceed $300.
 A plan was also devised by the Insurance Bank “but the lack of satisfactory statistics, the unwillingness of business to submit to the mounting expense of social legislation, and the absence of any wide margin in the wage scale that might be used for employee contributions to a pension fund, checked the acceptance of these plans.”
 The extension of the retirement pension system to private industry later began with the passage of a law of the 6th of October 1919 that provided for the pensioning of employees in the water, telephone, tramway, telegraph, railway and gas distributing services.